Me and Steven Kellogg, Young Authors Conference, 1989

 Fun Facts about me

-I live in Boston with my husband, two children, two cats, two hamsters, and five fish.
+I live in Boston with my husband, two children, two cats, one hamster, and two ferrets.

 I can say "this is my nose" in several different languages.

 I have lived in five of the US states and visited seven countries on three continents.

 I have dabbled in millinery, puppetry, knitting, crocheting, paper making, and more.

 I am a white, bisexual, neurotypical, cisgender woman.

 Writing, drawing, and libraries have always been part of my life.
 I learned to read and write before kindergarten, writing stories in my parents' blue college exam books.
 In first grade ,my teachers chose me to attend the Young Authors Conference, where I got to meet Steven Kellogg.

 I spent my teenage years taking every art class I could, writing fantasy novels, and working in my local library.
 Whenever possible I worked in the picture book section.
 Shelve a few... read a few... shelve a few... read a few...
 If I'd had more self awareness, I would have known then that I would group up to be a children's librarian and author/illustrator.

 But what teenager has self-awareness?
 I went to college to study cultural anthropology and comparative religion, spent a summer teaching English in Thailand, did a brief stint in the Peace Corps in Bangladesh, then got an MA in South Asian Studies.
 I spent three years working on a PhD in Women's, Gender, and Sexuality Studies before deciding I didn't want to be an academic.
 So I quit school, got a job in a day care, and had my first kid.
 In my thirties, I ended up shelving books in my local library (shelve a few... read a few... shelve a few... read a few).

 I got my Library Science degree in 2016 from Simmons, where I also studied Children's Literature.
 I now spend my time reading books to children, taking every art class I can find, and writing humorous fantasy stories and picture books.